Skip to Content

 The only way to avoid it is to water when needed.
 Soil moisture is your best indicator of when to water.

-During the summer, add enough water to keep the soil moist but never as much that causes soggy soil.
+Add enough water to keep the soil moist during the summer but never as much that causes soggy soil.

-In the winter months, you’re only watering to keep the soil from drying out.
+In winter, you’re only watering to keep the soil from drying out.

-The plant won’t be actively drinking much of what you put in the soil when it’s dormant, so you only really need to be replenishing water lost to evaporation.
+The plant won’t be actively drinking much of what you put in the soil when it’s dormant, so you only need to replenish water lost to evaporation.

 Closely related to watering issues is soil drainage.

-Potted hibiscus will need to have containers that feature lots of drainage holes to prevent overwatering.
+Potted hibiscus must have containers with lots of drainage holes to prevent overwatering.

 The most suitable soil types with adequate drainage are loam and sandy loam.
 Clay soil will need to be amended as it holds water for longer.

-The slower your soil drains, the more likely it is for the leaves on the hibiscus to yellow.
+The slower your soil drains, the more likely the leaves on the hibiscus will be yellow.
 It’s the same symptom of overwatering because that is the result.

 The roots of the hibiscus plant do not like to sit in standing water.
 Well-draining soil prevents that.

 The more leaves a hibiscus has, the more sunlight it needs to support each of them.
-The most shaded leaves are the ones most likely to yellow.
+The shaded leaves are the ones most likely to be yellow.

 If your leaves are crowded, the lack of sunlight reaching some leaves could be all that needs to be fixed.